Stochastic switching in infinite dimensions with applications to random parabolic PDEs: Examples

 \section{Examples}

 In this section we apply our results from Sections~\ref{hilbertchapter} and \ref{pdechapter} to the heat equation on the interval $[0,L]$.
 We impose an absorbing Dirichlet boundary condition at $x=0$ and a stochastically switching boundary condition at $x=L$.
 In Example~\ref{ex: dir neu}, we consider switching between a Dirichlet and a Neumann boundary condition at $x=L$.
 In Example~\ref{ex: dir dir}, we consider switching between two Dirichlet boundary conditions at $x=L$.
+As in Section~\ref{pdechapter}, We use $\E$ to denote the Bochner integral of $L^2[0,L]$-valued random variables and not the pointwise expectation of random functions.